Choosing how to migrate a .NET Framework library to .NET 8 (or the future .NET 9, .NET 10, etc.) depends on each application.

-This quick is a quick dive into two .NET 6 migration methods: Multi-targeting and what we've coined "Bridging," and how you can implement them to start your NuGet migration!
+This is a quick dive into two .NET 8 migration methods: Multi-targeting and what we’ve coined “Bridging,” and how you can implement them to start your NuGet migration!

-A multi-targetting method for migrating your packages means creating a single NuGet package library that contains both versions of said library – e.g. the .NET Framework version and the .NET 6 version.
+A multi-targeting method for migrating your packages means creating a single NuGet package library that contains both versions of the said library – e.g. the .NET Framework version and the .NET 8 version.
 By having them in one folder, it falls on Visual Studio which platform to target.

 When creating a new application, the developer tells Visual Studio which .NET platform to target.
 Using a multi-targeted NuGet library, Visual Studio can select the right library from the choices available each time it compiles.

 This is a good method because it is efficient.
 It supports multiple applications on different .NET platforms, keeps libraries in sync, and ultimately saves time.